khokao/synergetica/services/docs/getting-started/tutorial.md

 In synergetica, this this connected unit of blocks is called a **chain**.

 Connect the green block to the blue block to create a chain.
-In the green block, select `AmtR` as a part.
+In the green block, select `AmtR` as the part.

 ![](../assets/imgs/tutorial/dnd_new_parts.png)